Jubatian/rrpge-spec/README.rst

 Retro Revolution Project Game Engine.
 The abbreviation should be pronounced as "Rerpige", with the ending "ge" as in "gear".

-The system roughly is a complete 16bit console with specialized CPU and peripherals aiming for running all genres of retro-style games and other types of software-art.
+The system roughly is a complete 16bit microcomputer with specialized CPU and peripherals aiming for running all genres of retro-style games and other types of software-art.

-It's design goals are as follows:
+Design goals
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In summary meeting the following goals are aimed for when designing this
+system:

 - Overall system efficiency achieved by specialized hardware.
-- Ease of use from assembler.
+- Relative ease of use from assembler.
 - Ease and efficiency of emulation.
 - Good integration in the host when emulated.
-- Possibility of realization in hardware.
+- Possibility of (preferably not too complex) realization in hardware.
 - Completely open specification.

-The main components of the system are as follows:
+As always, there are necessary compromises.
+For example the design of the CPU is heavily constrained by three of the goals: be easy to program in assembler, be efficient when emulated, and be possible to be realized as real hardware.
+The first two of these goals determined it to be CISC processor.

+Main components
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - 16bit CISC CPU with user / supervisor mode separation, memory protection, with a highly orthogonal instruction set.
 Notable features are small chunk (even bit) level memory accesses, no flags logic, and complex function call instructions.
-The CPU is provided with 1 MWords of data memory (half of which is also used for audio) of which 896 KWords are available to the user.
+The CPU is provided with 2 MWords of data memory (half of which is also used for audio) of which 1792 KWords are available to the user.

-- 32bit Graphic Display & Accelerator unit capable of outputting 50-70Hz
-  640x400 4bit or 320x400 8bit graphics.
-Notable features are up to four
+- 32bit Graphic Display Generator & Accelerator unit capable of outputting 50-70Hz 640x400 4bit or 320x400 8bit graphics.
+Notable features are display
-  independent graphic layers and accelerators for various fast blit operations.
+  list based line composing, and a FIFO assisted Accelerator capable to perform many types of fast blit operations.
 The graphics hardware is accompanied with 512 KWords of Video memory.

-- 8bit Stereo digital audio output with 24KHz or 48KHz sampling frequency.
+- 8bit Stereo digital audio output with up to 48KHz sampling frequency.

 - Mixer DMA peripheral capable to assist audio mixing algorithms.